+'''

 <axis n="1">.

+'''

 Continue comparing your table with the comment table for the Saitek and changing the axis numbers and button numbers accordingly.
-Since QUICKSTICK USB and the Saitek have the same number of axes but different number of buttons, you must delete the buttons left over.
-Just remember to double check that you have a closing tag for each opening tag or you will get an error using the file.
+Since QUICKSTICK USB and

 Finally, be good to yourself (and others when you submit your new binding file to a FlightGear developers or users archive!), take the time to change the comment table in the edited file to match your changed axis and button assignments.
 The new comments should match the table you made from the js_demo output.
 Save your edits.